 Finally, an attorney can negotiate on your behalf.
 For some cases, the best possible outcome is a plea deal or other arrangement that limits the punishment.
 Knowing how to talk to the prosecution and the court is an important skill that an attorney can use on your behalf.

 Contact Charles I. Coant, LLC, to Discuss Your Case

 If you have been arrested in Vineland, you need an experienced criminal attorney that knows how to practice in New Jersey courts.
-Attorney Charles Coant has nearly 30 years of experience defending New Jersey clients in criminal matters.
+Attorney Charles Coant have more than 50 years of combined experience defending New Jersey clients in criminal matters.
 Call today to schedule a consultation at 856-692-2400.